Opposition day debates in the House of Commons since 1992

 Candidates were able to campaign over the summer.
-Two stages of votes by Conservative MPs were scheduled to reduce the field to four in September.
+Two stages of votes by Conservative MPs took place in September to narrow the field to four.
 The first was held on 4 September with Dame Priti Patel eliminated.
 The next vote, on Tuesday 10 September, saw Mel Stride eliminated.

 The leader of the Party must be a sitting MP.